Cogmasters/concord/CODING_GUIDELINES.md

 ## Indentation

 Overall we will stick with two space identation.
-But if readability becomes an issue, you better judgment should tell you wether you need more identation.
-For compactness and readability, this is the preferred identation style:
+But if readability becomes an issue, your better judgment should tell you wether you need more or less identation.
+For compactness and readability this is the preferred identation style:

 ```c
 for (int i=0; i < n; ++i) {